Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Washington State Stats and Trends

-- This season, the Cougars have won against the spread in each of their two games as an underdog of 14 points or more.
+- In Washington State's nine games this year, it has six wins against the spread.

+- The Cougars have been underdogs by 14 points or more two times this season and have covered the spread every time.

-- Washington State has gone over the point total in 33.3% of its opportunities this season (three times over nine games with a set point total).
+- Washington State has gone over the point total in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- When Washington State records more than 22.4 points, it is 3-2 against the spread and 4-1 overall.
+- Washington State is 3-2 against the spread and 4-1 overall when the team records more than 22.4 points.

-- When Washington State piles up more than 367.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Washington State piles up more than 367.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year the Cougars have 14 turnovers, three fewer than the Ducks have takeaways (17).
+- The Cougars have turned the ball over 14 times, three fewer times than the Ducks have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.